What is iPaaS? This question has been asked by many business professionals and even entrepreneurs who are planning to use cloud-based applications.

 - Integrating multiple cloud-based applications: It integrates different cloud-based applications, such as Salesforce and Google Sheets.

-- Integrating on-premises applications with cloud-based applications: It connects on-premises applications, such as ERP systems, with cloud-based applications.
+- Integrating on-premises applications with cloud-based applications: It connects them with cloud-based applications, such as ERP systems.

 - Microservers integration: It can be used to integrate different microservices, such as databases, web servers, and application servers.